philzook58/philzook58.github.io/_posts/2019-05-21-the-beauty-of-the-cone-how-convex-cones-simplify-convex-programming.markdown

-Another slightly less bothersome aesthetic problem is that the natural representation of half spaces is a normal ray and offset $latex a^T x \geq b$ The principles of duality make one want to make this object as similar to our representation of points as possible, but it has 1-extra dimension and 1 arbitrary degree of freedom (scalar multiplying a and b by the same positive constant does not change the geometrical half space described).
+Another slightly less bothersome aesthetic problem is that the natural representation of half spaces is a normal ray and offset $ a^T x \geq b$ The principles of duality make one want to make this object as similar to our representation of points as possible, but it has 1-extra dimension and 1 arbitrary degree of freedom (scalar multiplying a and b by the same positive constant does not change the geometrical half space described).
 This is ugly.